nice-digital/nice-design-system/packages/nds-checkbox/README.md

 ##### error

-- Type: `string`
+- Type: `string` | `boolean`

 Prop to control whether an error class (and styling) is applied to the input, label and container.
-If `true` is supplied then the error styling is applied, if a `string` is supplied, an error message is rendered.
+If `true` is supplied then the error styling is applied, if a `string` is supplied, the error styling is applied and an error message is rendered.

 ```js
 <Checkbox label="yes" name="contact-permission" error={true} />